 Jake Abbott, Lab Director

 Welcome to the Telerobotics Lab in the Department of Mechanical Engineering and the interdisciplinary Robotics Center at the University of Utah!
-We're interested in robotic systems that manipulate remote environments, with a primary focus on medical applications.
-Many of our systems utilize magnetic fields to manipulate objects without any direct physical contact.
-Many of our systems utilize the intelligence of a human operator directly in the control loop, and as such are designed to assist humans rather than replace them.
-Many of our systems utilize the human sense of touch, which is the field broadly known as "haptics".
-Occasionally, we pursue projects that leverage our group's strengths and interests, even if they don't seem to fit nicely into any of categories described above.
+We're interested in robotic systems that manipulate remote environments.
+Many of our projects are focused on medical applications.
+Many of our projects utilize magnetic fields to manipulate objects without any direct physical contact, or other forms of magnetic technology.
+Many of our projects utilize the intelligence and the sense of touch of a human operator directly in the control loop.
+Most of our projects are some combination of these three categories, but occasionally we pursue projects that leverage our group's strengths and interests, even if they don't seem to fit nicely into any of three categories.

 TO PROSPECTIVE STUDENTS: